vsillan/game-server-programming-course/presentations/intro.md

 ### Cloud services

-Nowadays most games are deployed to cloud
+Nowadays **most online games are deployed to cloud**

 Viable even for smaller game studios

+- No big initial investments - just pay for what you use

-Out the box solutions
+Useful **out of the box solutions**

 Cloud can scale up and down very quickly